beathan/django-akamai/README.rst

 using the Akamai CCUAPI.
 Purge requests are performed on demand or, optionally, placed in a queue using Celery.

-This app comes bundled with a modified ccuapi-axis.wsdl that works with suds.

 Required settings:
 ::